aspect-build/rules_jest/docs/troubleshooting.md

 _Note_: If you are importing a preset, and _it_ declares its own `haste` config, those will not be merged.
 This is an implementation detail of jest.
 The only workaround is to copy those settings into your local *jest.config.js* file.

+### Jest `projects`

+The Jest [projects](https://jestjs.io/docs/next/configuration#projects-arraystring--projectconfig) feature to concurrently run multiple projects does not work with how rules_jest modifies the configuration to work with bazel.
+Using this feature will lead to unexpected behavior and is not supported.

+For parallelization use [bazel sharding](https://docs.bazel.build/versions/main/test-encyclopedia.html#test-sharding) or split tests into multiple `jest_test` targets.

 ## Pre-transpiled sources

 Frequently outside the Bazel ecosystem sources such as `*.ts` are transpiled on the fly using tools such as `ts-jest` or `babel-jest`.
 Such tools are designed for Jest and transpile to a javascript format ideal for Jest but normally not for production use.